marko-js/marko/README.md

 ## Template Loading

-Marko provides a custom Node.js require extension that allows Marko templates to be required just like a standard JavaScript module.
+Marko provides a [custom Node.js require extension](https://github.com/marko-js/marko/blob/master/node-require.js) that allows Marko templates to be `require`'d just like a standard JavaScript module.
 For example:

 ```javascript
 // The following line installs the Node.js require extension